dangoslen/changelog-enforcer/README.md

 #### `versionPattern`
 * Default: `'## \\[((v|V)?\\d*\\.\\d*\\.\\d*-?\\w*|unreleased|Unreleased|UNRELEASED)\\]'`
 * A regex pattern used to extract the version section headings from the changelog.
-Changelog Enforcer assumes the use of the [KeepAChangelog.com](https://keepachangelog.com/en/1.0.0/) convention for section headings, and as such looks for a line starting with `## [version] - date`.
+The Changelog Enforcer assumes the use of the [KeepAChangelog.com](https://keepachangelog.com/en/1.0.0/) convention for section headings, and as such looks for a line starting with `## [version] - date`.
 Versions are only extracted from the changelog when enforcing the expected latest version (via the `expectedLatestVersion` property).

   If you supply your own regex to match a different format, your regex must match the version string as a capture group (in the default format, that's the part inside square brackets).
 The first capture group will be used if your regex includes multiple groups.
 The regex pattern is used with global and multiline flags to find all of the versions in the changelog.